UK DEER!

 The leaflet below, created by The British Deer Society, hosts fantastic information on prevention as well as a “what to do” in the unfortunate case of a DVC incident:

-Deers running through urban streets:
+Deer running through urban streets and parks:

 As you can imagine, the stopping power required to holt a healthy deer is immense and can cause serious injuries to hopeful rescuers.
 Not only do you put yourself and others at risk by chasing a non-contained deer, but you also risk the deer becoming injured or even running into traffic and causing a crash!